jinqiang-yu/xcon/README.md

 * **[Reproducing Experimental Results](#expr)**

 ## Requirements <a name="require"></a>
 The implementation is written as a set of Python scripts.
+The python version used in the experiments is 3.8.5.
 Some packages are required.
 To install requirements:
 ```
 $ pip install requirements.txt
 ```